facebookresearch/ParlAI/projects/params_vs_compute/README.md

 ## Staircase Attention

-While adding more parameters to Transformers for better performance is a popular topic of study, increasing its computation is underexplored.
-One reason for that is that the standard Transformer interlocks computation and parameters with the architecture choice, making this impossible.
-In this paper, we introduce an alternative family of architectures which detaches these concepts, and show that adding more computation is an alternate route to improving the performance.
-In particular, we propose a family of models with recurrent applications of Transformers, called Staircase and Ladder models.

 <p align="center"><img width="90%" src="figs/staircase.png" /></p>

 While adding more parameters to Transformers for better performance is a popular topic of study, increasing its computation is underexplored.
 One reason for that is that the standard Transformer interlocks computation and parameters with the architecture choice, making this impossible.
-In this paper, we introduce an alternative family of architectures which detaches these concepts, and show that adding more computation is an alternate route to improving the performance.
+In [our paper](https://arxiv.org/abs/2106.04279), we introduce an alternative family of architectures which detaches these concepts, and show that adding more computation is an alternate route to improving the performance.
 In particular, we propose a family of models with recurrent applications of Transformers, called Staircase and Ladder models.

 <p align="center"><img width="90%" src="figs/staircase_results.png" /></p>